About Child Custody for Unmarried Couples in California

 Types of Child Custody

-As you navigate child custody for unmarried parents in California, note that two types of custody exist: physical and legal.
+As you navigate California custody laws for unmarried parents, note that two types of custody exist: physical and legal.

 According to the law regarding unmarried parents and child custody, primary physical custody is usually given to an unmarried mother who has just had a baby.
 Still, if you are the child’s unmarried father, you can obtain joint legal custody of the baby.
 In addition, you can receive visitation rights.